Sarah Braik (President)

-Sarah Braik (President-2019) joined HEP in 2016 and doesn't know quite how she managed to live without it all these years.
-She has recently retired from careers in the restaurant, community mental health, and education fields.
-She finds herself busier than when she was working.
-She is a co-leader of the Portland Chapter of Citizens' Climate Lobby and Associate Companion-in-Charge of the Maine Chapter of the Society of the Companions of the Holy Cross.
+I joined Hour Exchange in 2016 and don't know quite how I managed to live without it all these years.
+I have recently retired from careers in the restaurant, community mental health, and education fields.
+I find myself busier than when I was working.
+I am a co-leader of the Portland Chapter of Citizens' Climate Lobby as well as the Cathedral of St. Luke's Public Policy and Environmental Action Team.
+I am an active member of the Maine Chapter of the Society of the Companions of the Holy Cross.

 Colleen Hutchinson (Treasurer)

 I was born in the Western hills of Maine and have lived in Falmouth for almost 40 years.
 I started my own bookkeeping business thirty-five years ago.
 A relatively new member, I am excited to be included on the Board as Treasurer and am in awe of all the great talent and services of the members of Hour Exchange.

 I am interested in action pertaining to ecological preservation, inclusion, diversity, and the sharing of time and talent to build a strong, healthy, local community.
 I feel the Hour Exchange embodies these ideals perfectly, and it is what drew me to join.
 I'm happy to be of service to the Hour Exchange in any capacity, and hope that I can help move the ball forward in its growth and ongoing evolution.

 I joined Hour Exchange in June of 2019 and immediately knew that I wanted to be a member of the Board because Hour Exchange is an incredible organization that values equally what everyone has to offer.
 This is my philosophy in general so I felt right at home!